xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-j4-dmenu-desktop.md

 }
 ```

 But wait, why didn't we have to install `make`?
-Because `make` is one of the
+We don't have to add `make` to
-basic dependencies of `base-chroot`, so `make` is automatically installed in
+dependencies because is one of the basic dependencies of `base-chroot`, so
-every `masterdir`.
+`make` is automatically installed in every `masterdir`.

 Now, there are only two issues that are preventing `j4-dmenu-desktop` from
 building: